 What are the Advantages?

 The advantage of EM surveys is the portability and lightweight nature of the instruments.
 Also, integration with a GPS device records location simultaneously with the instrument readings.
 This allows data to be collected quickly and easily mapped without having to lay out a preliminary grid pattern, which is required with other methods.

 In addition, some instruments are capable of recording up to three frequencies simultaneously, which provides a profile of the instrument readings at different depths.

 Likewise, there are limitations.
 In order to be detected, the electromagnetic properties of the target(s) of interest must contrast those of the surrounding soils.
-In addition, the depth of investigation of these instruments in generally limited to approximately 20 feet or less, depending on site conditions and equipment.
+In addition, the depth of investigation of these instruments can be limited to approximately 20 feet or less, depending on site conditions and equipment.
 More sophisticated EM instruments are able to reach depths of 100 feet.

 Interested in learning more about EM Surveys?
 Contact Jeff Simsa, C.P.G., P.G.